EdDuarte/website/content/papers/living-globe.md

 Living Globe is a WebGL application for tri-dimensional worldwide data visualization.
-It allows the simultaneous representation of multiple indicators as spatial structures (bars and other objects located in a specific latitude- longitude on the globe).
+It allows the simultaneous representation of multiple indicators as spatial structures (bars and other objects located in a specific latitude-longitude on the globe).
 The mapping of data to the provided visual structures is configurable by the user, introducing an aspect of customization which encourages a more immediate, visual-only interpretation of the data.
 Additionally, the represented data is normalized within an adjustable scale.